 Release of FERPA information

 FERPA prevents colleges and universities from freely discussing student financial information with other parties, even parties, such as parents, who might have a legitimate need to know about that information.
-The following form has been designed to allow students to permit Edgewood to discuss a limited set of financial information with up to three selected individuals.
+The FERPA financial release form has been designed to allow students to permit Edgewood to discuss a limited set of financial information with up to three selected individuals.
+This form is available to students via Edgewood Express.

 Students who wish to allow Edgewood College to release other information that is held in confidence because of FERPA regulations may do so by completing the following release form.